facebookarchive/AsyncDisplayKit/docs/_docs/automatic-layout-basics.md

 All ASDisplayNodes and subclasses as well as the `ASLayoutSpecs` conform to this protocol.

 An **`ASLayoutSpec`** is an immutable object that describes a layout.
 Creation of a layout spec should only happen by a user in layoutSpecThatFits:.
 During that method, a layout spec can be created and mutated.
-Once it is passed back to ASDK, the isMutable flag will be set to NO and any further mutations will cause an assert.
+Once it is passed back to Texture, the isMutable flag will be set to NO and any further mutations will cause an assert.

 Every ASLayoutSpec must act on at least one child.
 The ASLayoutSpec has the responsibility of holding on to the spec children.
 Some layout specs, like ASInsetLayoutSpec, only require a single child.
 Others, have multiple.